-What is the role of plaque proteins in adherens junction assembly?
+What is the role of adaptor proteins in the stabilization and function of core adherens junction components?

 What is the ‘Fork Initiation and Zipper’ model?